figueiredoft/MTFP/README.md

 In this way, as in each folder related to the number of vertices of the graphs there are 3 classes with 6 instances.
 Therefore, there are 18 different configurations to combine with 9 different graphs, for each type of cardinality of vertices (25, 50, 100), generating a total of 486 instances for MTFP.

-Instances - Multiple Formation Team Problem with Multiple Skills (MMTFP)
+Instances - Multi-Skills Multiple Formation Team Problem (MMTFP)